joannapranikajoshua/Sunpy3D/proposal.md

 #### Well-written documentation for the written code.

 All of the code that already exists and all the new code shall be combined into a package with well-written documentation using **Sphinx**.
-Example plots shall be generated with a gallery reference in the documentation.
+Examples of plots shall be generated with a gallery reference in the documentation.
 All 3D plots shall be rendered in 2D for documentation purposes.

 #### Efficient Testing and Integration

 All of the newly implemented classes and methods shall be tested.
 Unit tests and Figure tests shall be written wherever required by using Tox and PyTest.
-The appropriate 3D testing methodology shall also be researched and decided on.
+The appropriate 3D testing methodology shall also be looked into, researched and decided on.
 CircleCI shall also be implemented to handle cloud-based testing.